 Six Ways to Donate Your Mattress

-You got a new mattress and you’re excited.
+Where To Donate A Mattress – You got a new mattress and you’re excited.
 There’s nothing more exciting than a new mattress for better sleep and less achy mornings, but unfortunately, now comes the tough part where you say goodbye to your old mattress.
 After all, you don’t want your room too cluttered.
+Is donation an option?
+Charities?
 You search online for where to donate a mattress around you, but it’s been hours and you’re still coming up with blanks.
+Where to donate a mattress near me is a question that can plague you until you don’t feel comfortable figuring out mattress recycling for yourself.

 Luckily we’ve got you covered, from the condition your mattress needs to be in, to a list of NGOs and charities that are ready and willing to take that old mattress off your hands.
-Paying it forward is the name of the game when it comes to sleeping, and knowing that you did some good in someone’s life is a great way to sleep peacefully at night.
+Here’s where to donate a mattress.
+Paying it forward to charities is the name of the game when it comes to sleeping, and knowing that you did some good in someone’s life is a great way to sleep peacefully at night.

 Where Can You Donate an Old Mattress?

-On the other hand, Goodwill DOES take mattress donations, providing they are in good shape.
-They say on their website that any donated item should be “free of rips and stains so that they can provide the most use to people who need them.”
+On the other hand, Goodwill is one of the organizations that DOES take mattress donations and furniture, providing they are in good shape.
+Goodwill says on their website that any donated item should be “free of rips and stains so that they can provide the most use to people who need them.”
 They also recommend that for larger specialty items (like a mattress) that you contact your local Goodwill first to make sure that they have the space for such an item.
+As long as it’s in good shape, Goodwill represents a great way to recycle.

 Habitat For Humanity Represents a Less-Traditional Option